Nabors Industries: Emergence as a drilling power, 1988–2014

+Recent history, 2015-present

 In 2015, Nabors exited the completions & production business the following year to focus on drilling & technology.
 Following that, Nabors created a new division called Nabors Drilling Solutions (NDS) with focus on automation of managed pressure drilling, casing running and directional drilling.

 In 2015, Nabors created a joint venture with KazMunayGas in Kazakhstan to transfer drilling operations performed at the Tengiz Field from Tengizchevroil to the joint venture, "KMG Nabors Drilling Company".

 On October 31, 2016, Nabors Industries signed a contract with Saudi Aramco, largest oil company in the world, to form a joint venture named SANAD (Saudi Aramco Nabors Drilling Company).
 SANAD commenced operations on December 1, 2017.

 On August 14, 2017, Nabors agreed to acquire Tesco Corporation in an all-stock transaction for $216 million.
 The acquisition was completed on December 15, 2017.

 In August 2017, Nabors announced the acquisition of Robotic Drilling Systems (RDS) from a Norway-based drilling company, Odfjell Drilling.

 In October 2018, Nabors acquired PetroMar Technologies, a company that offers a pipeline of innovative products strategically positioned to address the needs of unconventional oil and gas exploration.

+Since 2021, Nabors has been engaged in energy transition ventures, primarily through its investments in various startup companies in geothermal, energy storage and concentrated solar thermal power industries.
+Some of the notable investments include GA Drilling, Quaise and Natron Energy.